Do you like fresh squid?

 And how about my flat beans with squid!

-It is really not that difficult.
-Once you know how it works, you’ll never forget it anymore.
+It is really not that difficult at all.
+Once you know how it works, you will see how easy it is and you will never forget it anymore.

 Here we go!